citizennet/purescript-halogen-select/readme.md

 - [Official Documentation / Tutorials / Getting Started](https://citizennet.github.io/purescript-halogen-select)
 - [CitizenNet UI Repository](https://citizennet.github.io/purescript-cn-ui)

+**This library is under active development and changes often.
+If you need a stable selection library, we're not there yet!
+Please consider helping out with a pull request to add features you need and help us reach 1.0!**

 ## Get Started / Learn More

 There are a few ways to get started with the `Select` library.